-Our students have powerful ideas for social impact.
+Our social enterpreneurs have powerful ideas for social impact.
 Our Social Ventures Incubator helps bring those ideas to life.

 Our aim is to support ventures whose objective is positive social impact.
 They must have a strong social mission at the core of what they do and they must make a commitment to demonstrate their social impact.

-Students from any discipline at Memorial University are eligible for the incubator.
-Ideally, applicants will have a track record within social entrepreneurship or a significant level of expertise in the social challenge, which can include lived experience.
+Students from any discipline at Memorial and recent graduates (within 12 months) are eligible.
+Ideally, applicants will have a track record within social entrepreneurship or a significant level of expertise in their chosen social challenge, which may include lived experience.

 Students in the master of business administration in social enterprise and entrepreneurship (MBA-SEE) program are invited to apply for the incubator to complete their mandatory four-month internships, allowing them to work on their ventures as they complete the program.

-Teams may apply for the incubator; however, an individual social entrepreneur/founder must be identified and responsible for the funding.
-Funding awarded must also be used to further the development of the social venture.
+Note: Teams may apply for the incubator; however, an individual social entrepreneur/founder must be identified and responsible for the requirements of the incubator.

 Social ventures applying for the incubator should have the following characteristics: